Financial Abuse Support Toolkit

 What is financial abuse?

-Financial abuse is sometimes called economic abuse.
-Financial abuse is a form of domestic and family violence.
+Financial abuse, also known as economic abuse, is a form of domestic and family violence.

-Financial abuse can include many things, like controlling and preventing your access to money, stopping you from getting a job or forcing you to get loans you don't want.
+Financial abuse can include controlling and preventing your access to money, stopping you from getting a job or forcing you to get loans you don't want.

 Financial abuse: what does it look like?